3omar-mostafa/Chat_API/README.md

     cd Chat_API
     docker-compose up -d
     ```
-3. The API is now served by `http://locathost:8080` by default
+3. The API is now served at `http://localhost:8080` by default

 4. Testing `[OPTIONAL]`